MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/product-overview/release-notes/deprecated-discontinued/index.md

 * [Client-side API Changes](#client-side-api-changes)

 ### Discontinued features and features that are not included in v8.0
-IBM MobileFirst Platform Foundation v8.0 is radically simplified compared to the previous version.
+IBM MobileFirst Foundation v8.0 is radically simplified compared to the previous version.
 As a result of this simplification, some features that were available in V7.1 are discontinued in v8.0.
 In most cases, an alternative way to implement the features is suggested.
 These features are marked discontinued.
 Some other features that exist in V7.1. are not in v8.0, but not as a consequence of the new design of v8.0.
 To distinguish these excluded features from the features that are discontinued from v8.0, they are marked not in v8.0.

 <table class="table table-striped">
     <tr>